skypilot-org/skypilot/llm/codellama/README.md

 [Code Llama](https://github.com/facebookresearch/codellama) is a code-specialized version of Llama 2 that was created by further training Llama 2 on its code-specific datasets, sampling more data from that same dataset for longer.
 On Jan 29th, 2024, Meta released the Code Llama 70B, the largest and best-performing model in the Code Llama family.

-The followings are the demos of Code Llama 70B hosted by SkyServe (see more details about the setup in later sections):
+The followings are the demos of Code Llama 70B hosted by SkyPilot Serve (aka SkyServe) (see more details about the setup in later sections):

 ##### Connect to hosted Code Llama with Tabby as a coding assistant in VScode
 <img src="https://imgur.com/fguAmP0.gif" width="60%" />